 If you made a mistake in more than one tax year, you’ll need to file an amended tax return for each year.
 If you find out that you owe the IRS more than your original tax return would suggest, make sure you pay what you owe in a timely manner, or you could face IRS penalties and interest charges.

 If you’re wondering how to amend a tax return, you won’t have to completely redo your tax returns.
 If you initially filed your federal income taxes using Form 1040, 1040A, 1040EZ, 1040EZ-T, 1040NR or 1040NR-EZ you’re in luck.
-IRS Form 1040-X, Amended U.S. Individual Income Tax Return, will be your go-to for correcting errors in your tax returns.
+IRS Form 1040-X, Amended U.S. Individual Income Tax Return, will be your go-to for correcting errors on your tax returns.

 Much of the information you include on Form 1040-X will overlap with what you included on your original 1040.
-Of course, you’ll need to correct the errors that led you to want to amend your tax return in the first place.
+Of course, you’ll need to correct the errors that led you to amend your tax return in the first place.
 You’ll also need to provide supporting documentation.
 Reporting income from a source you forgot to include on your original returns?
 Provide the W-2 form for that income.
 Adding a new deduction such as a charitable donation?
 Attach the receipt providing proof that you donated.

 What to Expect From an Amended Tax Return